-The court of Santa Maria Capua Vetere has acquitted three owners of an insurance agency from charges of impersonation.
+The court of Santa Maria Capua Vetere has acquitted three insurance agency owners of charges of impersonation.

-The prosecution argued that Antonio Fabozzi, Salvatore De Falco and Antonio Avenia had compiled numerous models of liquidation expenses in the name of agency collaborators, simulating their signature.
+The prosecution argued that Antonio Fabozzi, Salvatore De Falco and Antonio Avenia had filled out numerous expense claim forms in the names of agency employees, simulating their signatures.

 According to the prosecution, these collaborators had never actually provided service.
-The Public Prosecutor had requested the condemnation to one year in prison for the defendants.
+The Public Prosecutor had requested the sentenced to one year in prison for the defendants.

 However, judge Valerio Riello accepted the arguments of defense attorney Luca Tornatora and acquitted the defendants with the formula “the fact does not exist”.